 Texas Tech University (TTU) offers an online Master of Arts in Technical Communication (MATC) through its Department of English.
 The program is offered entirely online and uses the same curriculum as the campus-based program.
 However, the majority of students who pursue the degree online are professionals who continue working while earning their degree.
-The MATC program uses a combination of synchronous and asynchronous instruction, with students attending a live online class discussion once a week.
+The MATC program has three start dates during the academic year, and uses a combination of synchronous and asynchronous instruction, with students attending a live online class discussion once a week.
 Texas Tech uses the learning management system Blackboard as their online education platform.
 Students access all of their course materials, attend discussion sessions, and communicate with instructors and peers through the platform.

 The Master of Arts in Technical Communication requires 36 credits to complete and usually takes between two to three years for students to finish their degree requirements.
 The curriculum emphasizes professional development for individuals in the technical communication field, and also serves as a stepping stone to further graduate study at the doctorate level and/or positions in technical communication pedagogy.
 The degree program examines the history and theory of technical communication, while also providing an in-depth review of contemporary practices, strategies and principles.